The Ridges–Cemeteries Nature Walk

 Ohio University map

-Ridges Cemeteries Nature Walk map
+About The Ridges Cemeteries Nature Walk

 When Ohio University purchased the Ridges in 1988, the cemeteries became little, orphaned islands of state property in a sea of OU land.
 Fortunately, the University chose to maintain them as a courtesy to the State.
 From then on, OU crews mowed the open sections and meticulously trimmed around all stones in those areas.
 It did not, however, have the manpower to correct preexisting problems.